amirnaftii/c-course-/README.md

 ## notes :
-I am still testing features, this code is not completed yet.
+I am currently testing Github features, This file contains some random conditions, loops, and a few basics of C++ writing syntax.